grams-dev/.github/profile/README.md

 # Grams

-Your open-source gateway to web3!
+Your secure gateway to web3!

 If you want to report a security issue, please [submit it securely on our HackerOne bounty program](https://hackerone.com/grams.dev?type=team).